WebAssembly/design/CodeOfConduct.md

    proposal champions depending on the nature of the violation.
 The warning should be issued with consultation from team-wasm-chairs@w3.org.

- - **Disciplinary meeting**
+ - **Optional formal meeting**
-   An optional meeting to discuss constructive action or next steps.
+   An optional meeting with the chairs and/or a W3C representative to discuss next steps.
+   The meeting can be requested by any party, and should serve as a forum for discussion.
+   While this is the reccomended next step, it is not a blocker for further action, i.e. the chairs can request thay a meeting take place, or should be available for a discussion if requested, but further action will not be gated on this meeting.

  - **Temporary suspension**
    The temporary suspension will be issued based on repeat violations,